lukasgd/BrainBERT/README-firecrest-only.md

 sbatch slurm/submit-build-image-offline.sh
 ```

-which on a compute node evaluates to
+which on a compute node configures podman storage in `$HOME/.config/containers/storage.conf` if not done previously and then evaluates to

 ```bash
 podman load -i build_deps/images/localhost-${USER}-ngc-brainbert+25.06-download-linux-arm64.tar